TheresaLui/SelfHelpContent_v2/articles/partnercenter/saas-offermissing-deflection.md

 ## **Recommended Steps**
 1. Review the [unique customer requirements for the respective storefronts](https://docs.microsoft.com/azure/marketplace/comparing-appsource-azure-marketplace)
 2. Verify your offer is using the appropriate [publishing options](https://docs.microsoft.com/azure/marketplace/determine-your-listing-type) matching your desired destination
 3. If desired, make updates to your offer such as changing the selected Category and Industry in Properties to adjust the targeted audience.
-Be sure to re-pulish your offer in Partner Center for these changes to take effect.
+Be sure to re-publish your offer in Partner Center for these changes to take effect.

 ## **Recommended Documents**